isabella232/dynamic-media-classic.en-1/help/application-setup.md

 >[!NOTE]
 >
 >**Flash Viewers End-of-Life Notice** - Effective January 31, 2017, Adobe Dynamic Media Classic officially ended support for the Flash viewer platform.
-For more information about this important change, see the following FAQ website: [https://docs.adobe.com/content/docs/en/aem/6-1/administer/integration/marketing-cloud/scene7/flash-eol.html](https://docs.adobe.com/content/docs/en/aem/6-1/administer/integration/marketing-cloud/scene7/flash-eol.html).

 A *Viewer Preset* is a collection of settings that determine how users view rich-media assets on their computer screens and mobile devices.
 As an administrator, you can create Viewer Presets.
 Settings are available for an array of viewer configuration options.
 For example, you can change the viewer display size, zoom behavior, color schemes, borders, and fonts.

 As a best practice, use Dynamic Media Classic HTML5 Video viewers.
 The presets used in HTML5 Video viewers are robust video players.
 By combining into a single player the ability to design the playback components using HTML5 and CSS, have embedded playback, and use adaptive and progressive streaming depending on the browser’s capability, you extend the reach of your rich media content to desktop, tablet, and mobile users, and ensure a streamlined video experience.

-See [About HTML5 Viewers](hhttps://docs.adobe.com/content/help/en/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/c-html5-aem-asset-viewers.html) in the Adobe Viewers Reference Guide.
+See [About HTML5 Viewers](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/c-html5-aem-asset-viewers.html?lang=en#viewers-for-aem-assets-only) in the Adobe Viewers Reference Guide.

 See [Dynamic Media Classic Viewer Preset compatibility matrix](application-setup.md#scene7_viewer_preset_compatibility_matrix).